 Is Organic Food Really Worth It?

 The short answer is yes!
 In this article, you'll discover some of the reasons why we use fruits and vegetables that are either certified organic or organically grown.
-Because you know we're all about using organic and non-GMO whole-food sources for our vitamins and supplements whenever possible.
+Because you know we're all about using organic and non-GMO whole-food sources for our organic multivitamins and supplements whenever possible.
 To us, choosing organic pure button mushrooms as the base for our vitamin D seemed like the obvious choice over lanolin from lambswool.

 1. Organic Food Enhances Your Health